 While there are obviously faster options on the market, TorGuard’s appeal lies in the security aspects of the service.
 The provider offers expert-level configurability through its clients, as well as the usual wide protocol support and strong encryption.
 Gamers will be particularly pleased to know that TorGuard also offers a dedicated IP service with DDoS protection running 24/7, available as a paid VPN add-on.

 Price plans are quite affordable with options for customizing through various add-ons.
-Interestingly enough, both the 6-month plan and year-long subscription offer the same monthly rate, so you may as well go with the former as there’s no need to make a bigger commitment.
+Interestingly enough, both the 6-month plan and year-long subscription offer the same monthly rate, so you may as well go with the former, unless you want to make a bigger commitment with the 2-year plan.
 The packages available are:

 - [$9.99 a month] 1-month